vizicist/palette/docs/using_resolume.md

 ## One-time installation steps

+- Download and install the SenselApp (64 bit) from https://shop.sensel.com/pages/support#downloads

+- Start the SenselApp, make sure the Morph is updated to the latest firmware, and then quit the SenselApp.

-- First, download and execute the latest installer from the
+- Download and execute the latest Palette installer from the
 <a href=https://github.com/vizicist/palette/tree/main/release>release directory</a>.

 - If the installer asks you to reboot Windows, please do so.